Raven1233/Raven1233/README.md

 - I’m currently learning Next JS and will soon switch over to Angular!!
 - I’m looking to collaborate on web development projects!!
-- I particiapting in my first ever Hacktoberfest this year !!
+- I'm particiapting in my first ever Hacktoberfest this year !!
 - Current Tech stack: MERN and also serverless with Firebase!!
 - Pronouns: He/Him
 - Fun fact: My handle name is Raven as she was my favourite character from Teen Titans!!!